Sylvester Stallone: Multiple tasks in media

 In 1977, for the first Rocky, Stallone became the third man in history to receive the two nominations for best actor and best screenplay, after Charlie Chaplin and Orson Welles.
-Like the aforementioned he wrote and took on the leading role in the film.
 Stallone is known for his recurring roles as Rocky Balboa, John Rambo, and Barney Ross.
-Stallone wrote and starred in all of six Rocky films, while taking on the task of directing in four of the sequels.
-Stallone starred and co-wrote the five films of the Rambo franchise, and the fourth one he also directed.
-Stallone wrote, directed and took the lead role in the first installment of The Expendables films.
-Stallone directed, starred and wrote in Paradise Alley.
+Stallone wrote and starred in all of six Rocky films, while directing four of the sequels.
+Stallone starred in and co-wrote the five films of the Rambo franchise, and also directed the fourth one.
+Stallone wrote, directed, and took the lead role in the first installment of The Expendables films.
+Stallone directed, wrote, and starred in Paradise Alley.
 John Travolta starred in Staying Alive, a sequel of Saturday Night Fever, which Stallone wrote and directed.
 Stallone wrote and starred in Cobra, and Driven.
 Stallone co-wrote and starred in F.I.S.T., Rhinestone, Over the Top, Cliffhanger, and Creed II.

 Asked in February 2008 which of the icons (Rocky or Rambo) he would rather be remembered for, Stallone said "it's a tough one, but Rocky is my first baby, so Rocky."
 He also stated that Rocky could be interpreted as the "conscious" and Rambo as the "unconscious" of the same character.

 Stallone has occasionally sung in his films.
 He sang "Too Close to Paradise" for Paradise Alley (1978), with the music provided by Bill Conti (who also collaborated with Stallone in prior years, having recorded the famous "Gonna Fly Now" theme for his Academy Award-nominated film, Rocky (1976) which was a U.S. No. 1 hit).
 In Rocky III (1982), Stallone (as Rocky Balboa) sang "Take Me Back" to his on-screen wife, Adrian (Talia Shire), as they lay in bed.
 The song was first performed by singer and younger brother, Frank, who had a small role in the original Rocky.
 For Rhinestone (1984), Stallone sang such songs as "Drinkenstein" as well as duets with his co-star, and actual country music star, Dolly Parton.
 He also performed two songs when he guest-starred on The Muppet Show in the 1980s, at the height of his career.
 The last time Stallone sang in a film was in Grudge Match (2013) when he and Robert De Niro performed "The Star-Spangled Banner" together.